breashroyer/Challenge-3/README.md

 THEN a password conforming to my choices is produced.
 WHEN the password has been created,
 THEN it is either showcased in an alert or displayed on the webpage.

+Utilized AskBCS Learning Assistants for deployment help Utilized Xpert Learning Assistant to review code and look for errors